pajtai/mvc-express/docs/models/README.md

 });
 ```

-The model loader is a function that is called with an array of the paths to all models and services.
+The model loader is a function that is called with an array of the paths to all models, services, and options.

 Model paths are generated from files in `app/models` that are named `*.model.js`.
 The model loader can of course choose
 to use or ignore the array of paths.
 An example model loader is located [here](https://github.com/pajtai/mvc-express/blob/master/models/sequelize.js).

 Model loader function example:

 ```js
 function modelLoader(modelPaths, services, options) {
     const models = {};